Widdou/FoodOrdering-ExpoRouter-Supabase/README.md

 [Tutorial de Referencia](https://www.youtube.com/watch?v=rIYzLhkG9TA)

 ## Concepts to hightlight:
+During the development of the application these would be nice concepts or patterns that were implementated:

 - Multi-Stack Navigation
   - Having a Tab Navigation contain a Stack Navigation that keeps persistency.
   - Customizing the Header Tab with functionality - (HeaderRight property) `1:37:56`